mertcan79/Churn-Analysis/README.md

 The analysis is aimed at creating information from the raw data that we have about insurance customers.

-First, portfolio lifetime value is calculated.
-Then drivers of churn are analyzezd.
-Lastly an ML model is built to assign a customer lifetime value to new contracts.
+First, the portfolio lifetime value is calculated.
+Then drivers of churn are analyzed.
+Lastly, an ML model is built to assign a customer lifetime value to new contracts

 Redshift is used as the datasource.